colyseus/docs/docs/getting-started/defold-client.md

 Read more about [Defold library dependencies](http://www.defold.com/manuals/libraries/)

-You can also specify a [specific release](https://github.com/colyseus/colyseus-defold/releases) of the client, by copying its respective zip archive URL.
+You can also specify a [specific release](https://github.com/colyseus/colyseus-defold/releases) of the SDK, by copying its respective zip archive URL.

 ## Usage